There’s something sacred about entering someone’s home.

 We’ve all dealt with the dreaded “wait-for-the-cable-guy” scenario: a 4-hour window in which the cable guy inevitably shows up in the last 20 minutes.

 KitchenCRATE employs a variety of methods (depending on your preference), to ensure we don’t waste your time waiting for us to show up each day.

 First and foremost, we communicate with you daily regarding our start and stop times.
 Phone, text message and email are all used to keep you up to date on your project.

 Secondly, with your permission, we set a lockbox on your home with a key.
 This allows us to access your home with your permission if you’re away.
-We of course provide you with the code, so you can remove the key at any time.
+We, of course, provide you with the code, so you can remove the key at any time.

 Lastly, we show up when we say we will.
 And we don’t give you a 4-hour window.
 It’s our responsibility to arrive on time, and so we do.

 These are four of the ways kitchenCRATE protects your home and your time.
-Our mission is based upon completing beautiful, affordable kitchen remodels.
+Our mission is based on completing beautiful, affordable kitchen remodels.
 But a close second is making sure you not only tolerate, but enjoy the process.

 KitchenCRATE is a 7-day, $15,000 kitchen remodel offered in cities around Modesto.
 If you’re interested in learning more, simply contact us today!